Terms and Conditions on Participation

 • S: upper limit is 13m and lower limit is 9m (upper limit may be 10m depending on a ceiling beam above the Exhibitor’s stand)

 c)Those who wish to have a balloon of 150m2 or over shall consult TASA in advance.
 You will be notified after TASA and the venue consider whether to approve it.
-Some cases may require prior approval from the Fire Authority as well.
+Some cases may require prior approval from the local fire department as well.

-* Keep in mind that the Fire Authority not always gives permission to such giant balloons or they may issue a correction order even if TASA approves to.
+* Keep in mind that the fire department not always gives permission to such giant balloons or they may issue a correction order even if TASA approves to.

-* The Exhibitor may be ordered by the Fire Authority to have a smoke detector and/or fire extinguisher if it has been judged to require installation.
+* The Exhibitor may be ordered by the fire department to have a smoke detector and/or fire extinguisher if it has been judged to require installation.

-* The Fire Authority has the right to order an immediate removal of any unpermitted giant balloons.
+* The fire department has the right to order an immediate removal of any unpermitted giant balloons.

 d)Helium gas cylinder must be set firmly in place to avoid falling.